 3. Their Last Update

-If the plugin hasn’t been updated in a year or more, that’s a really bad sign.
+If the plugin hasn’t been updated in a year or more, that’s a bad sign.
 In most cases, it means that there wasn’t enough commercial demand for this plugin.
 The business that created it has moved on and they aren’t supporting it anymore.

-That means that you’re not going to get any support, and it might not even be compatible with the latest version of WordPress.
+In these cases, you probably won’t get any support, and it might not even be compatible with the latest version of WordPress.

 Want to Take Your SEO to the Next Level?